muratk5n/thirdwave/en/README.md

 ---

 "Zoom school" is no good.
 Ed can be based on prerecorded lecture videos.
-There is a difference.
+The approaches are different.
 In one there is an average quality jackass waving his arms online, syncronized, in the other there is animation-augmented high quality content/teacher potentially teaching millions, asynchronized, offline.
 Priority should be low-income kids wout access to quality education.

 ---